Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Numerical Experiments

 \section{Numerical Experiments}

-We have implemented our techniques in Python, using a modified version of PRISM \citep{kwiatkowskaPRISMVerificationProbabilistic2011} to compute policies for iMDPs and verify satisfaction of the formula.
+We have implemented our techniques in Python, using the probabilistic model checker PRISM \cite{kwiatkowskaPRISMVerificationProbabilistic2011} to verify the satisfaction of PCTL formulae on iMDPs.
 The codebase is available at \href{https://github.com/lukearcus/ScenarioAbstraction}{https://github.com/lukearcus/ScenarioAbstraction}.
-All experiments were run on a computer with 6 3.7 GHz cores and 32 GB of RAM.
+Experiments were run on a computer with 6 3.7 GHz cores and 32 GB of RAM.
 We demonstrate our techniques on two models: (1) a UAV motion control problem with two possible levels of noise, and (2) a building temperature regulation problem, in line with our running example from \cref{sec:background}.
-Further details on the models used in these examples, and additional results, can be found in \ifappendix \cref{app:add_exp}. \else \cite[Appendix C]{TechRep}. \fi
+Details on the UAV model and additional experimental results can be found in \cref{app:add_exp}.